The 11 Best Electric Heaters for RVing in Chilly Temps

 Features: Sleek flat design, can be wall-mounted, lightweight, compact, thermal cut-off, tip-over kill switch

-Vornado MVH Vortex Heater
+Vornado MVH Space Heater

 • Gently heat all in the air in a small to medium-sized room